 TB Detection rat training

-APOPO’s TB Detecting HeroRATs take around 9 months to be fully trained.
-Throughout they are extremely well cared for, receiving an excellent diet, regular exercise, much personal attention and scheduled playtime, as well as weekly care from a vet and onsite animal behaviourist.
+It takes 9 months to a year to fully train APOPO’s TB detection rats.
+They are extremely well cared for, receiving an excellent diet, regular exercise, plenty of personal attention and scheduled playtime, as well as regular care from a vet and onsite animal welfare officer.

-At four-weeks old the rats become at ease in their surroundings and with people.
-They are regularly handled by trained staff and introduced to everyday sounds and smells.
+At four-weeks old the rats begin to open their eyes and learn to become at ease in their surroundings and with people.
+They are regularly handled by trained staff and introduced to everyday human sounds and smells.

 Click training and scent conditioning

 The rats are trained to associate the sound of a click with a reward.
-When they near a sputum sample they hear a click and receive some banana.
+When they near a TB-positive sputum sample they hear a click and receive a tasty food reward.

 Multiple sample evaluation

 In a larger testing chamber, rows of 10 samples are placed beneath sniffing holes.
 The rat learns to evaluate large numbers of samples.
-It is trained to hold its nose over TB positive samples for 2-3 seconds.
+It is trained to hold its nose over TB-positive samples for 3 seconds.

 TB Rat Graduation

-The HeroRAT is now operational and tests the daily samples that arrive from the clinics.
-The APOPO lab confirms the TB it using WHO endorsed methods before alerting the clinic.
+The HeroRAT is now ready for operational research and tests the daily samples that arrive from partner clinics.
+Samples determined to be negative by the clinic that the rat indicates is positive for TB are re-checked in APOPO’s lab using WHO-endorsed methods before alerting the clinic.
 APOPO has raised detection rates of partner clinics by 40%.